-New Hampshire Medicaid is a medical assistance program that currently covers around 185 thousand residents of New Hampshire.
-Medicaid in NH enrollment has increased by a respectable 46 percent from 2013 to 2016.
-You might be wondering “What is Medicaid in NH?” if you are new to New Hampshire.
 Medicaid is a federal program, developed by the United States government to help low-income individuals and families get the medical care they need.
-Each state is free to adapt its own Medicaid system to meet the needs of its citizens.
+Each state is free to adopt its own Medicaid system to meet the needs of its citizens.
 Keep reading for some basic New Hampshire Medicaid information.

-If you believe you qualify for medical assistance benefits, you can begin the process of applying for New Hampshire Medicaid.
+If you believe you qualify for medical assistance benefits, you can begin the process of applying for Medicaid in New Hampshire.
 New Hampshire offers a number of simple Medicaid application methods to choose from; individuals and families are free to select any available method to apply.
 We have provided comprehensive information about the application options, eligibility, coverage, and costs on our site.

 - Qualifications for Medicaid in New Hampshire